-Lincolnshire offers a variety of visitor centres and sites for the aviation enthusiast to explore both at active and non–active Air Bases.
+Lincolnshire offers a variety of visitor centres and sites for the aviation enthusiast to explore, both at active and non–active Air Bases.

-RAF Coningsby is also home to the Typhoon Euro Fighter, there are viewing areas at the end of the runway for those special photos.
+RAF Coningsby is also home to the Typhoon Euro Fighter.
+There are viewing areas at the end of the runway for those special photos.

 Built in 1940 and formerly part of RAF Woodhall Spa.
 The site includes Officers Mess, Airmans’ Dining Halls, a NAAFI and Ration Store.
 The visitor centre depicts the story of RAF Woodhall Spa, Squadrons 97, 617 Dambusters, 619 and 627 that were based there, together with Civilian Life in Lincolnshire during WWII.

-RAF Scampton was the home of the Dambusters Squadron during World War II, and now known as the home of the Red Arrows.
-The museum covers the history of the station and lists a number of exhibits relating to 617 Dambuster squadron and a Blue Steel Missile.
+RAF Scampton was the home of the Dambusters Squadron during World War II.
+Scampton is currently known as the home of the Red Arrows aerobatic display team.
+The museum covers the history of the station and lists a number of exhibits relating to 617 Dambuster squadron as well as a Blue Steel Missile.

 The museum also contains, RAF documents, Squadron histories, Operation record books, photographs, uniforms and many more exhibits.
 Please see their website for further information prior to your visit.

-In addition to the aircraft the museum houses a diverse display of aviation artefacts and a collection of more than thirty aero engines.
+In addition to the aircraft, the museum houses a diverse display of aviation artefacts and a collection of more than thirty aero engines.